Alcohol vs Drug Addiction: Key Differences in Treatment

 Stigma and Its Effects on Recovery

-Stigma can be worse than the addiction itself, stopping people from getting the help they need.
+Stigma can be worse than the condition itself, stopping people from getting the help they need.

 We need to tackle these social and legal issues with care.
-We must create treatment plans that understand the human side of addiction.
+We must create treatment plans that understand the human side of substance use disorders.

 Physical and Psychological Dependencies

-Substance abuse creates complex physical and psychological dependencies.
+Substance misuse creates complex physical and psychological dependencies.
 These deeply affect a person’s health and behavior.
-It’s key to understand these connections for good addiction treatment and to prevent relapse.
+It’s key to understand these connections for good treatment and to prevent relapse.

 Physical dependence comes from several key mechanisms.
 People develop tolerance, needing more substance to feel the same effects.
 This leads to serious withdrawal symptoms, like: